worldbank/GEEST/README.md

 6. The aggregated layer will be loaded to the QGIS and appear in the table of content.

-7. The aggregated output raster file will be store in the project folder specified in the "Setup" tab, under the "Individual" folder. (_Project\_ Folder/Individual/Raster\_output.tif_)
+7. The aggregated output raster file will be store in the project folder specified in the "Setup" tab, under the "Individual" folder. (*Project_Folder/Individual/AGG_Raster_output.tif*)

 ### 4.3 CONTEXTUAL TAB